+6.8.
 The DBS issues the DBS disclosure certificate to the subject of the check only, rather than to the School.
 It is a condition of employment with the School that the original disclosure certificate is provided to the School within two weeks of it being received by the applicant.
 Original certificates should not be sent by post.
-A convenient time and date for bringing the certificate into the School should be arranged with the Bursar as soon as it has been received.
+A convenient time and date for bringing the certificate into the School should be arranged with the School's Personnel Manager as soon as it has been received.
 Applicants who are unable to attend at the School to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certificate being received.
-Certified copies must be sent to lisa.maynard@Sanctonwood.co.uk.
+Certified copies must be sent to the Personnel Manager.
 Where a certified copy is sent, the original disclosure certificate must still be provided prior to the first day of work.
 Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the School.

-4.3.4 Starting work pending receipt of the DBS disclosure
+Starting work pending receipt of the DBS disclosure certificate

-If there is a delay in receiving a DBS disclosure the Head has discretion to allow an individual to begin work pending receipt of the disclosure certificate.
-This will only be allowed if all other checks, including a clear check of the Children's Barred List (where the position amounts to regulated activity), have been completed and once appropriate supervision has been put in place.
+6.9.
+If there is a delay in receiving a DBS disclosure, the relevant school's Head (teaching staff) and Bursar (support staff) have the discretion to allow an individual to begin work pending receipt of the disclosure certificate.
+This will only be allowed if all other checks, including a clear check of the Children's Barred List (where the position amounts to regulated activity), have been completed and once a risk assessment has been carried out and appropriate safeguards have been put in place.

-4.3.5 Applicants with periods of overseas residence
+Applicants with periods of overseas residence

+- 6.10.
 DBS checks will still be requested for applicants with recent periods of overseas residence and those with little or no previous UK residence.
-The School will take into account the "DBS unusual addresses guide" in such circumstances.
+The School will take into account the 'DBS unusual addresses guide' in such circumstances. - 6.11.
 For applicants who are living overseas, or who have lived overseas previously, obtaining a DBS certificate may be insufficient to establish their suitability to work at the School.
 In such cases the applicant will be required to provide additional information about their suitability from the country (or countries) in which they have lived.
-The School's policy is to request such information from each overseas country in which the applicant has lived for a period of three months or more in the previous five years.
+The School's policy is generally to request such information from each overseas country in which the applicant has lived for a period of three months or more in the previous 10 years.